-Caribbean (including Puerto Rico), Central and South America.
+Caribbean (including Puerto Rico and US Virgin Islands), Bermuda, Central and South America.

 Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russian Federation, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.

 Arabian Peninsula, Iran, Iraq, Israel, Jordan, Lebanon, Syria.

 Territories on the north coast of Africa from Egypt to Western Sahara.

-Territories on the east coast of Africa from Sudan to Republic of South Africa.
-Also Botswana, Madagascar, Malawi, Namibia, Uganda, Zambia, Zimbabwe.
+Territories on the east coast of Africa from Sudan to Mozambique.
+Also Madagascar, Malawi, Uganda, Zambia, Zimbabwe.

 Brunei, Cambodia, China †, China Hong Kong SAR*, China Macau SAR*, Indonesia, Japan, Laos, Malaysia, Mongolia, North Korea, Philippines, Singapore, South Asia (Afghanistan, Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka), South Korea, Taiwan, Thailand, Vietnam, Australia, New Zealand, Papua New Guinea and Oceania.